VEuPathDB/service-mbio-wdk-oauth/README.md

 ## Docker Compose Stack Configuration (runtime environment) ##

 Before deploying the application, you must build a set of files that determine the runtime environment.
-The `env.dev.<platform>.base` files contain most of what you need, but there are some custom values and secrets that cannot be kept in version control.
+The `env.dev.<platform>.base` files contain most of what you need, but there are some custom values and secrets that cannot be kept in version control (GitHub).
 The values you need to fill in are documented in `env.dev.<platform>.sample` files.
 Copy your platform's `env.dev.<platform>.sample` file to `env.dev.<platform>.custom` and populate the values for the variables within.
 In this section, we discuss DB-platform-agnostic config values.
 See below for DB-platform-specific advice.

 ```
   Values we already know: